 Get one that is big enough for everything.
 I know, you’re a minimalist parent… but believe me, with kids things add up.
 And if you’re considering having more kids along the way, you’ll want to have some extra space.
 When you’re prepared ahead of time you can avoid having to purchase a second bag.

-Other Baby Items To Consider as a Minimalist
+Other Minimalist Baby Essentials To Consider

 These two last bare minimum baby essentials are places to put baby when you’re doing other things and you want baby to be safe.
 These are good for when you’re doing the laundry, cooking a meal, or you need somewhere safe for baby to be during the day when you AND baby are both awake!